Azurblau/AzBot/README.md

   - Use IN_RELOAD to cycle through the edit modes:
     - Create node: Place nodes with IN_ATTACK.
     - Link nodes: Link nodes by selecting the first then the second node, both with IN_ATTACK.
 Clear selection with IN_RELOAD.
+    - Merge nodes: Merge two nodes by selecting the first then the second node, both with IN_ATTACK.
+Clear selection with IN_RELOAD.
+    - Split node: Select a node with IN_ATTACK and use IN_ATTACK again to split it horizontally to your viewport at your aiming point.
+Clear selection with IN_RELOAD.
     - Reposition nodes: Select a node with IN_ATTACK and use IN_ATTACK to reposition it or IN_ATTACK2 to reposition it using only the aim axis (X, Y or Z).
 Clear selection with IN_RELOAD.
     - Resize nodes: Select a node with IN_ATTACK and use IN_ATTACK2 to resize it on the aim axis (X or Y).
 Clear selection with IN_RELOAD.
     - Copy nodes: Select nodes with IN_ATTACK and use IN_ATTACK2 to copy them offset towards the aim axis (first selected node and cursored position are used as reference for the offset distance).